jackjgo/cloud_fuzz/README.md

 # cloud_thickness
-Finds the thickness of a surface in a point cloud
+Finds the "fuzziness" of a surface in a point cloud, such as that derived from structure from motion photogrammetry.